 - I love puns!

 - I won the Best Female Performance award at the provincial high school drama competition....way back when.
-I played a pregnant woman abandoned on the Prairies during the settlement of Western Canada.
+I played a pregnant woman abandoned on the Prairies during the colonization of Western Canada.

 - I was a founding member of the Pile o'Bones Roller Derby League.